 Understand your organizational resources, strengths, and collaborative practice.

 Promote authentic collaboration and partnership within your organization and broaden your networks.

-Nonprofit services and digital inclusion programs often identify and reach out to others for resources and collaboration.
-Explore methods for evaluating your organizational practices and program needs while identifying community assets.
-Learn how to assess potential partnerships and the approaches you can use to plan for diverse and inclusive collaborations.
-Get tips on working with community, private, or government organizations and integrating this into your development and management of programs and policies.
+In this course, you’ll explore methods for evaluating your organizational practices and program needs while identifying community assets.
+Using an asset mapping framework grounded in race, social justice, and digital inclusion, you’ll learn how to assess potential partnerships and plan diverse, inclusive collaborations.
+You’ll also get tips on working with community, private, and government organizations and integrating them into your development and management of programs and policies.